hnematzadeh/MPR-MDES/README.md

 # MPR-MDES

-This is the implementation of a paper entitled "Pattern recognition frequency-based feature selection with multi-objective discrete evolution strategy on high dimentional medical datasets".
+This is the implementation of a paper entitled [Pattern recognition frequency-based feature selection with multi-objective discrete evolution strategy on high_dimentional medical datasets](https://www.sciencedirect.com/science/article/pii/S0957417424003865).
 The proposed feature selection method (MPR-MDES) is a hybrid (filter + wrapper) method which is a direct furture work of [Automatic frequency-based feature selection using discrete weighted evolution strategy](https://https://www.sciencedirect.com/science/article/pii/S1568494622007487#!).

 Maximum Pattern Recognition (MPR) is a frequency-based filter ranking method, which belongs to a series of frequency-based rankers: